-Now considered a modern global epidemic, diabetes affects tens of millions of people, and is closely linked with long-term cardiovascular issues.
-The stress that diabetes can put on your body makes it easier for small mini-strokes to occur, and given that diabetes is often linked to obesity and a sedentary lifestyle, it makes sense that this condition would be a precursor to TIA.
+Now considered a modern global epidemic, diabetes affects tens of millions of people and is closely linked with long-term cardiovascular issues.
+The stress that diabetes can put on your body makes it easier for small mini-strokes to occur, and given that diabetes is often linked to obesity and a lifestyle, it makes sense that this condition would be a precursor to TIA.
 Ensuring that your blood sugar levels are normal and maintaining a healthy diet are two good preventative methods.

 Smoking is one of the single-worst things that people do to their bodies.
-Aside from the significant increase in lung cancer risk, smoking also causes constriction in the blood vessels and arteries, weakens the respiratory system, and causes the heart to work harder than it needs.
+Aside from the significant increase in lung cancer risk, smoking also causes constriction in the blood vessels and arteries, weakens the system, and causes the heart to work harder than it needs.
 When those blood vessels constrict, TIAs become a much more real possibility, so put down the !

 Taking fish oil supplements is increasingly popular, as the active ingredients in fish oil are anti- in nature and are known to lower blood pressure.
-By reducing inflammation throughout the body, including the arteries and blood vessels, the chance of a clot blocking blood to the brain are significantly reduced.
+By reducing inflammation throughout the body, including the arteries and blood vessels, the chance of a clot blocking blood to the brain is significantly reduced.